Cool Summer Reading and Learning for Kids

 A few quick links:

-►The Horn Book’s middle school summer reading list of 2017/2018 books: fiction, nonfiction, and graphic with multicultural characters;
+►The Horn Book’s middle school summer reading list for 2019: fiction, nonfiction, and graphic with multicultural characters;

 ►Librarians and teachers – and students – share what works and what doesn’t in summer reading lists in Carly Okyle’s SLJ post;